folio-org/folio-org.github.io/reference/api/endpoints.md

   {%- endcapture -%}
   {% assign interface = item.interface | strip %}
   {% if interface == '' %}
-    {% if reposNoInterface contains item.name %}
+    {% if reposNoInterface contains item.name or item.name contains 'edge-' %}
       {% assign interface = "[not relevant]" %}
     {% else %}
       {% assign interface = "[not found in ModuleDescriptor]" %}